rorichavez/final_project/README.md

     - Looking for duplicate column (taking into account that the profile of the column “profile” makes them different so I have to filter not taking into account this column) <br>
     - Use regex to make the job column more available <br>

 2.4.
-Visualization of more repitet words in about_me colums <br>
+Visualization of more repitet words in about_me colums: <br>
     - Define stop words in English and Spanish <br>
     - Define specific words to be deleted <br>
     - Remove NaN values and 'NaN' strings <br>